breastmed/breastmed/content/sneakpeek.md

       ultrasound.
 Don't leave it to chance!

-      H﻿aving your blood sample done in a clinical setting offers reassurance and accuracy.
-Click on the [calculator](https://sneakpeektest.com/uk/test-eligibility-calculator) to know when you can take the test.
+      H﻿aving your blood sample done at the Breastmed clinic offers reassurance and accuracy.
+Click on the [calculator](https://sneakpeektest.com/uk/test-eligibility-calculator) to know when you can take the test if you are under 6 weeks pregnant.

       [BOOK](BOOK)